Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 The local support property of B-splines appears to be key to their success, enabling learning in one region of the input space to minimally interfere with previously learned regions.

+The key insight is that **how we transform representations (activations) matters as much as what representations we learn (weights)** - and making both learnable gives neural networks greater flexibility to balance stability and plasticity across sequential tasks.

 <p align="center">
   <img src="results/visualizations/performance_summary.png" alt="performance_summary" width="75%">
 </p>

-## 9. Key Insights

-1. **Learnable activations significantly reduce catastrophic forgetting** without requiring replay buffers, regularization, or architectural modifications

-2. **Layer-wise sharing is sufficient** - per-edge learnable functions (as in KAN) are not necessary for continual learning benefits

-3. **Simpler is better**: Linear B-splines (degree 1) with 15-25 control points outperform higher-degree splines.
-NEEDS ADDITOINAL EXPREIMENT.

-4. **Initialization matters**: Starting from ReLU-like shapes provides better training dynamics than random or identity initialization

-5. **Bounded domains focus learning**: Narrow activation ranges (-1 to 1) work better than wide ranges

-The key insight is that **how we transform representations (activations) matters as much as what representations we learn (weights)** - and making both learnable gives neural networks greater flexibility to balance stability and plasticity across sequential tasks.
+---

 ## 10 Limitations and Future Work